ptv1811/pexels/README.md

 ---------------
 Some planned or possible enhancements:

+**Improve image loading performance** \
+Currently the time to load each image is still high.
+Also when we scroll far away, when coming back to start of the image list, some images is already been cleared due to memory issue.

 **Support Build variants** \
 Due to time constraint, I don't have enough time to support build variance but it will be a good improvements in the future.